Pabeks/Project-1/Project-19.md

 ### __USING TERRAFORM IAC TOOL TO AUTOMATE AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES (INTRODUCING TERRAFORM CLOUD, ANSIBLE & PACKER) - CONTINUATION__.

 In [Project-18](https://github.com/dybran/Project-18/blob/main/Project-18.md), we migrated our __terraform.tfstate__ file to __S3__ bucket for easy collaboration amongst DevOps team mates in an organisation.
+We will be introducing [__Terraform Cloud__](https://developer.hashicorp.com/terraform/cloud-docs) to further automate the process.

+__BENEFITS:__

-We will be introducing [__Terraform Cloud__](https://developer.hashicorp.com/terraform/cloud-docs).
-Terraform Cloud is an application that helps teams use Terraform together.
+[__Terraform Cloud__](https://developer.hashicorp.com/terraform/cloud-docs) is an application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes easy access to shared state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations and more.
 Teams can  connect Terraform to version control, share variables, run Terraform in a stable remote environment, and securely store remote state.

 Terraform Cloud executes Terraform commands on disposable virtual machines, this remote execution is also called [remote operations.](https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations).

-Instead of running the Terraform codes in __Project-18__ from a command line, rather it is being executed from __TERRAFORM CLOUD__ console.
-The AMI is built with __PACKER__ while __ANSIBLE__ is used to configure the infrastructure after its been provisioned by Terraform.
+Instead of running the Terraform codes in [Project-18](https://github.com/dybran/Project-18/blob/main/Project-18.md) from a command line, rather it is being executed from [__Terraform Cloud__](https://developer.hashicorp.com/terraform/cloud-docs) console.
+The __AMI__ is built with __PACKER__ while __ANSIBLE__ is used to configure the infrastructure after its been provisioned with the Terraform script.

 __TASKS__